 In which industries do Data Engineers work?

 Nowadays, there are no longer certain industries in which data engineers are increasingly working, since large amounts of data are generated in almost all companies, these skills are also needed almost everywhere.
 Thus, the position of data engineer offers the advantage to choose the industry according to personal interests.

-In industry or the automotive sector, a lot of technical data is generated, for example from production or from sensors on the finished product.
+In the industry or the automotive sector, a lot of technical data is generated from production or sensors on the finished product.
 The main focus here is on the early detection of faults, for example, whether a machine is overheating or producing poor-quality parts.

 In retail and e-commerce companies, however, the focus is completely different.
 The main goal of data storage is to better understand the customer and thus better tailor the respective product portfolio to the customer.
 In e-commerce, for example, it could be relevant to evaluate the customer journeys in order to recognize how the customer moves through the website.

 One last big industry is banks and insurance companies.
 Large amounts of data are generated about customers, which must be made available to the data scientists and offer their own technical challenges.